xjasonrogersx/PiHU/openauto/bookworm-rootfs.md

 ## Attach the loop device with partitions
 sudo losetup --find --partscan --show 2025-11-24-raspios-bookworm-armhf-lite.img

-sudo sudo parted /dev/loop35 resizepart 2 100%
+sudo parted /dev/loop35 resizepart 2 100%

 ## My laptop is Ubuntu22 and the following does not work
 ## sudo e2fsck -f /dev/loop35p2